SSpeights/PowerShellGuide/basic-commands-and-the-pipeline.md

 ## Cool cmdlets

 The best way to get to know which cmdlets are best for your use cases is to practice.
-Microsoft provides a great [cookbook for different kinds of cmdlets here](https://docs.microsoft.com/en-us/powershell/scripting/getting-started/basic-cookbooks?view=powershell-5.1).
+Microsoft provides a good [cookbook for different kinds of cmdlets here](https://docs.microsoft.com/en-us/powershell/scripting/getting-started/basic-cookbooks?view=powershell-5.1).
 Go through these to get a feel for which ones are the most useful and output your Powershell session history to get a list of useful commands.

 ## Section Targets

 * Record a list of cmdlets for reuse
 * Record eveything that happens in the entire PS-session to reuse cmdlets and results
+* Be able to find and start using the Microsoft Cookbook for PS development